 Photography in part captures how you look and feel.

 Maybe you’ve never liked the way you look or feel in photos.
-Maybe you have, but since pregnancy and then birth your body has changed so much that you hardly recognize it or yourself anymore.
+Maybe you have, but since pregnancy and then birth your body has changed so much that you hardly recognise it or yourself anymore.

 But the bigger and more important part of photography is that it captures a moment in time.